- Reasons Your Cat May Bite You While You Sleep

 That way, you can respond to the message it is passing to you before going back to sleep.

-Ignoring them will only encourage them to keep biting you.
+Ignoring your cat will only encourage it to keep biting you.

-On the contrary, the bites should be gentle; otherwise, a deep bite would indicate some traits of aggression in the cat.
+On the contrary, the bites should be gentle; otherwise, a deep taste would indicate some traits of aggression in the cat.

 Deep bites mean that your cat is not just hungry but angry.